lindsaykwardell/starcomgame.com/rules/etc/additional-rules.md

 ## Vessels

 Some cards refer to vessels.
 A vessel is either a ship or station.
+A card referring to a vessel refers to both.